ajjay0604/Trade-Offs-in-AI-Text-Detection/README.md

 <img width="1278" height="726" alt="Screenshot 2025-09-27 at 4 23 56 PM" src="https://github.com/user-attachments/assets/e105c72d-2f8f-4a6e-891c-b38eedf46772" />
 </p>

-## 🏆 Key Finding
+## 🏆 Key Findings

-[cite_start]The core finding of this research is that for AI-text detection, the most efficient models can achieve performance nearly identical to larger, slower models[cite: 652].
+The study reveals that the most efficient models can achieve performance nearly identical to larger, slower models.

-> **TinyBERT** offers the most optimal balance. [cite_start]It achieves a near-perfect **F1-Score of 0.9936** while being over **4.7 times faster** and nearly **3 times smaller** than the top-performing ALBERT model[cite: 596].
+**TinyBERT** offers the most optimal balance:
+- Achieves a near-perfect **F1-Score of 0.9936**
+- Over **4.7x faster** than ALBERT
+- Nearly **3x smaller** than ALBERT

-[cite_start]This result provides strong evidence that hyper-efficient models are a mature and viable solution for scalable, real-world AI detection systems[cite: 597].
+These results demonstrate that hyper-efficient models are a mature and viable solution for scalable, real-world AI detection.